cfarkas/SARS-CoV-2-freebayes/README.md

 ```
 By activating the enviroment, all scripts in the SARS-CoV-2-freebayes repository can be executed, without further installations.

-### Without using conda, program by program:
+### Option 2: Without using conda, program by program:

-- see detailed installation requirements in our wiki here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki#without-using-conda-program-by-program
+- see detailed installation steps in our wiki here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki#without-using-conda-program-by-program

 ## Execution: